yusuphisms/dropwizard-inmem-task/README.md

 curl -XPOST localhost:8081/tasks/flag -d "woooop" -v
 ```

-Turns out an unspoken rule is that by default, it doesn't seem to support `Content-Type: application/x-www-form-urlencoded`.
+Turns out an unspoken rule is that by default, `Content-Type: application/x-www-form-urlencoded` data is passed to the first parameter.
+Which I think is actually common, but something I often forget about since they both appear to use POST request method.

-When I changed to `application/json`, I had more success.
+When I changed to `application/json`, I had more success accessing the post body parameter.

+Either approach can work depending on your needs.
 ```shell
 curl -XPOST localhost:8081/tasks/flag -d "woooop" -v -H "Content-Type: application/json"
 ```